QuartzBrandi/BreakProject/notes.md

 REMINDERS:
 - Need to mention "Powered by Steam" if using Steam API.
   - Read all the Terms of Use for the Steam API (make sure there isn't anything else I'm missing).

+# MORE NOTES
+save game stats
+  update when a user visits the site update every 5 - 10 minutes?

+save player's game libraries? -- save player's game libraries in their cookies? if a session[library] exists, create a "not USERNAME?" button make an occasional check that user is not private?
+    if the site was last viewed (session[last_viewed]?) over 30 minutes ago (or an hour), check to see if that user is private

+Steam Requirements:
+- Each page that uses the Steam Web API must contain a link to http://steampowered.com with the text "Powered by Steam".
+We suggest that you put this link in your footer so it is out of the way but still visible to interested users.
+- You will post a privacy policy regarding the use of nonpublic end user data (including such Steam Data), and you will treat the Steam Data consistent with that policy.
+You will only retrieve Steam Data about a Steam end user as requested by the end user.
+You will inform the end user about any Steam Data you will store, and you will store the Steam Data in a country (or countries) identified in your privacy policy.
+- You are limited to one hundred thousand (100,000) calls to the Steam Web API per day.
+Valve may approve higher daily call limits if you adhere to these API Terms of Use.

+create a log database?
+  logs how many calls each day to the API? checks to make sure is less than 100,000 for the day?